matthewhelan/Federated-Learning/README.md

 python main.py --dataset mnist0 --method perfedavg --worker-size 2 --epochs 10 --batch-size 5 --lr 0.005 --hessian 0 --init

+on first run and

+python main.py --dataset mnist0 --method perfedavg --worker-size 2 --epochs 10 --batch-size 5 --lr 0.005 --hessian 0

+for all runs after
-available methods are 'fedavg' and 'perfedavg'

-Note: Hessian approximation only for perfedavg, not fedavg
+Note: available methods are 'fedavg' and 'perfedavg', and Hessian approximation only for perfedavg, not fedavg